While not used in the United States anymore, allodial title has some deep roots in the real estate industry.

 A leaseholder has no ability to transfer ownership of the property to others and can only hold it in his/her own interest.

-If permitted by the lease, then he/she can transfer it to others.
+However, if permitted by the lease, then he/she can transfer the lease to others.

 Leasehold estates branch off into “estate for years,” “estate at will,” and “estate at sufferance.”